Skip to content

 over_voltage=6 # Increase voltage to level 6

-If your Raspberry Pi is damaged due to overclocking, the author of this article assumes no responsibility—please think carefully before proceeding.
+If your Raspberry Pi is damaged due to overclocking, the author of this article bears no responsibility.
+Please think twice before proceeding

-You can use the Raspberry Pi stress testing tool to test the stability of the Raspberry Pi's operation (especially after overclocking).
+You can use the Raspberry Pi stress test tool to test the operational stability of the Raspberry Pi (especially after overclocking)

 Bash